top of page

 Summer Camp FAQs

-Who will be overseeing my child's camp group?
+Who will manage my child's camp group?
+What are your camp ratios?

-Each camp group is lead by a year-round or seasonal adult counselor.
-Two to three teenage volunteer camp aides are scheduled to assist the counselor.
+Each camp group is lead by one or two year-round or seasonal adult counselors.
+Two teenage volunteer camp aides are scheduled to assist the counselor.

 What activities occur during the week?
 Will my child travel offsite?

-Children in the Seedlings Half-Day Camps for Ages 4-6 will participate in activities onsite at Briar Bush Nature Center.
-Children in the Saplings Full-Day Camps for Ages 6-7 will participate in activities onsite, but will also walk to Highland Elementary School to utilize the playground and field.
-Most activities will relate to the camp theme, but campers can always look forward to live animal encounters, guided hikes, pond exploration, and visiting the Griscom Bird Observatory regardless of the theme.
+Seedlings Half-Day campers will participate in activities onsite at Briar Bush.
+Saplings Full-Day campers will participate in activities onsite, but may also walk to Highland Elementary School to utilize the playground and field.
+Most activities will directly relate to the camp theme, but campers can always look forward to general summer fun, animal encounters, guided hikes, pond exploration, and visiting the Bird Observatory regardless of the theme.

 Can I register my child for multiple weeks of the same theme?